michaelpq/michaelpq.github.io/_posts/2013-05-02-postgres-9-3-feature-highlight-watch-in-psql.markdown

     --------
     (0 rows)

 In short, a lot of things are doable with \watch, you can automatize for example actions easily with a psql client, like the refresh of a materialized view.
-At least I won't need anymore to type 50 times the same query when developping an application using Postgres or creating a new feature.
+At least I won't need anymore to type 50 times the same query when developing an application using Postgres or creating a new feature.